-The chocolate raspberry smoothie is an interesting blend of chocolate and fruit, it’s certainly a must try for any chocolate lover.
+The chocolate raspberry smoothie is an exciting blend of chocolate and fruit, and it’s certainly a must try for any chocolate lover.

 This smoothie is incredibly easy to blend up quickly. and you only need a few ingredients.
 You will find one batch of this recipe should make enough for two people depending on how big your drinking glasses are.

 Much like most smoothie recipes you can use either fresh or frozen fruit.
 I have some more information down in the smoothie tips if you’re wondering if there are any benefits or cons to using one over the other.

 If you want to make this vegan, then you can replace the milk with almond milk and leave the yogurt out completely.
-However, leaving the yogurt out will mean the smoothie may a be a bit runnier than normal.
+However, leaving the yogurt out will mean the smoothie may a be a bit runnier than usual.

 As I say with all the smoothie recipes, don’t be afraid to add some extras such as wheat germs, protein powder, LSA and much more.
-I always find adding about 1-2 Tbsp. is more than enough for the standard recipe.
+I always find adding about 1 to two tablespoons is more than enough for the standard recipe.

 If you want to see how to make this delicious recipe, then be sure to check out the video below.
-If you love the video and want to see more than be sure to subscribe to my YouTube channel.
+If you love the video and want to see more, then be sure to subscribe to my YouTube channel.

 Chocolate Raspberry Smoothie Recipe